mhwlng/dashboard-elite/README.md

 The external URL should be http://MyIpAddress:ExternalPort/index

 The application window settings can be found in appsettings.json.
-There is also a setting that will automatically minimize the application at startup, after the initialization is finished.
+There is also a Minimized value, that will automatically minimize the application at startup, after the initialization has finished.

 The buttons will only work with keyboard bindings.
 So, when there is only a binding to a joystick / controller / mouse for a function, then you need to add a keyboard binding first.